briansg/xcurrency/README.md

 ## Getting Started

-No special instructions are needed just install dependencies an run.
+No special instructions are needed, just install dependencies and run.